w3f/polkadot-wiki/docs/learn/learn-xcvm.md

 ### Example Register: The Holding Register

-There are many instructions that depend on the Holding register.
-The Holding register is an XCVM register that provides a place for any assets that are in an intermediary state to be held until they are deposited to some beneficiary.
+There are many instructions that depend on the _Holding register_.
+The _Holding register_ is an XCVM register that provides a place for any assets that are in an intermediary state to be held until they are taken out of the Holding register.
 It requires an instruction to place assets within it and another to withdraw them.
 The simplest example of this occurring is the `DepositAsset` instruction, which in its Rust form looks like this: